Travis Jonsen: College career

 Jonsen began attending class at the University of Oregon in spring 2015 after graduating high school early.
 He missed the 2015 season due to turf toe surgery.
 He redshirted the 2016 season.
-Jonsen took part in spring practices in 2017 but then left the school.
+Jonsen took part in spring practices in 2017 but then left the school after it became clear that Justin Herbert would remain the starter.

-Jonsen transferred to Riverside City College for the 2017 season.
+Jonsen transferred to Riverside City College, a junior college, so he would not have to sit out the 2017 season.
 As the backup quarterback in 2017, he completed 26 of 48 passes for 372 yards while rushing 38 times for 425 yards and three touchdowns.

 Jonsen transferred to play for the Montana State Bobcats of Montana State University in 2018.
 He played both wide receiver and wildcat quarterback.
 He played in 12 games during the 2018 season, recording 28 receptions for 319 yards and one touchdown, five completions on six passing attempts for 43 yards and one touchdown, and 36 rushes for 199 yards and five touchdowns.
 Jonsen appeared in 13 games as a senior team captain in 2019, totaling 55 catches for 580 yards and one touchdown, six of seven passes for 64 yards and one touchdown, and 82 carries for 526 yards and eight touchdowns.
 He was named first-team All-Big Sky as an all-purpose player.
 He also played special teams as a gunner while at Montana State.